pydio/cells-sdk-java/README.md

 - a skipVerify flag to violently skip all TLS layers
 - [TODO] a reference to untrusted certificates that have been explicitly accepted by the caller

-A successfull call to the `ServerURL.ping()` method insure we perform HTTP requests to this address, with no SSL issue and have a valid ServerURL.
+A successful call to the `ServerURL.ping()` method insure we perform HTTP requests to this address, with no SSL issue and have a valid ServerURL.

 Given a valid ServerURL, the ServerFactory: